mochi/mochikit/doc/rst/MochiKit/Selector.rst

         var searchResults = selector.findElements(rootElement);

     *Deprecated*:
-        Use :mochiref:`findChildElements` instead.
+        Use :mochiref:`findRelatedElements` instead.
 The Selector class will be removed in version 1.5.

     *Availability*: